 So, with sweet potatoes, plant later, rather than earlier.

 Here in Oklahoma, I’ve had a good crop from slips planted as late as the first week in July.
 I prefer to get my slips in before June, but if I lived further north, I’d probably wait.
 The key is, don’t go by date, plant by the weather.
 Is it consistently warm?

 Sweet potatoes can be grown way farther North than most people think.

 Even though sweet potatoes love heat and need it, places up North are often warm enough to produce a good crop.
 Glenn has told me of customers who have succeeded with sweet potatoes in Maine and in southern Manitoba!

 Some tips for growing sweet potatoes in cooler locations:

 - Don’t plant too early if temps are still cool.
 You won’t gain anything by it and might lose your crop.

-- Plant varieties known for being “early.”
-An early sweet potato variety produces sizable roots more quickly than a late or mid season variety.
+- Plant varieties are known for being “early.”
+An early sweet potato variety produces sizable roots more quickly than a late or mid-season variety.

 No matter where you live, store your sweet potato crop in a warm location.

-Temperatures below 55 F. can cause roots to spoil more rapidly.
-I get best results by stacking my boxes of roots in the same room as our wood stove.
+Temperatures below 55 °F (13 °C). can cause roots to spoil more rapidly.
+I get the best results by stacking my boxes of roots in the same room as our wood stove.